systemd-cryptenroll(1) — Linux manual page

 firmware and OS version updates, it is typically not advisable to

-use PCRs such as 0 and 2, since the program code they cover
+use PCRs such as 0 and 2, since the program code they cover should

-typically preferable over validation through direct measurements
+preferable over validation through direct measurements as it is

 LIMITATIONS top